JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tips/save-to-layer/index.md

   file: './guide.gif'
   width: 500
 leadin: |
+    **Working in a team or at different places?** 👥 💬

-    💬 Code inspections help to detect code smells 🐽 formatting and cleanup settings to structure it consistently ☝️ Make sure to share those settings in the team-shared layer to always keep your code base shiny! ☀️🌈
+    Code inspections help to detect code smells 🐽 formatting and cleanup settings to structure it consistently ☝️ Make sure to share those settings in the team-shared layer to always keep your code base shiny! ☀️🌈

     ### See Also
     - [ReSharper - Manage and Share settings](https://www.jetbrains.com/help/resharper/Sharing_Configuration_Options.html)